 What animals have been cloned?

 A tadpole was first cloned in 1952.
 Sheep, goats, carp, cows, mice, pigs, cats, rabbits, and gaur have since been cloned by nuclear transfer technology.
-In 2003, a horse, white-tailed deer and mule were cloned.
+In 2003, a horse, white-tailed deer, and mule were cloned.
+Then, in 2004, a cat became the first pet to be cloned commercially, creating a new and lucrative industry.
 An Afghan hound dog, named Snuppy, was cloned in South Korea in 2005.
 The world’s first extinct mammal, a subspecies of a mountain goat known as a Pyrenean ibex, was cloned using tissue samples from one found dead in early 2000; the kid, born in January 2009, died 9 minutes after birth due to malformed lungs.
 In April 2009 the first cloned camel was born in the United Arab Emirates.

 Research involving cloning is very expensive and many institutions can receive lucrative funding for research.
 Cloning has had a high rate of failures, miscarriages and stillbirths.
 The rate of “success” of cloned offspring is less than 10 percent.
 For example, 841 horse embryos were created and only two dozen lived past their first week.